 LEARN MORE ABOUT COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 You can learn more about Complex Regional Pain Syndrome (CRPS) via pages within our website, such as:

 You can also find more information and support about living with CRPS in our blog area.
 Here we have a couple of blog series:

 As well as our CRPS Pain Diary, Coping with CRPS/RSD, Acceptance of CRPS/RSD, Dorsal Root Ganglion (DRG) Stimulation treatment for CRPS, Amputation for CRPS and other blogs on various topics on life with Complex Regional Pain Syndrome/Reflex Sympathetic Dystrophy.

-We have a few fundraising events as well as landmarks and town halls that are supporting us by changing their lights to orange.
-Why not check out our events calendar to see what’s going on and where during November – CRPS awareness month?
+We have a couple of fundraising events and landmarks that are supporting us by changing their lights to orange.
+Why not check out our events calendar to see what’s going on and where during November – CRPS awareness month 2018?
 In addition to those fundraising events we also have 3 landmarks who have kindly agreed to change their building lights to orange in support of CRPS awareness month:

-Here are some images of Manchester Town Hall who have supported CRPS awareness month over the last 2 years:
+Here are some images of Manchester Town Hall and Blackpool Tower who have supported CRPS awareness month in the last 2 years: